 “Gina has developed a program that is fun and educational while Angela really understands how to inspire these students,” said Rick Szabrak, Fairfield County Economic and Workforce Development Director.
 “Last year a student told their mom that she should quit her job and go work in manufacturing.
 It’s starting to change views on manufacturing careers and that’s important for our community.”

 For more information or to apply for the camp, go to Fairfield33.com or contact Rick Szabrak at Rick.Szabrak@FairfieldCountyOhio.gov or 740-652-7160.
-A limited number of spots are available and the application deadline is April 19.
-Participants will be selected based on review of applications and notified by May 3.
+A limited number of spots are available and the application deadline is May 20.
+Participants will be selected based on review of applications.

 Sign up for the 2019 Manufacturing Camp click here.

 *Class is Full ~ Please fill out application for waiting list

 Ranging from the cities of Canal Winchester, Lancaster, and Pickerington; the Fairfield 33 Corridor encompasses Violet, Bloom and Greenfield Townships and is located directly between the urban area of Columbus and the scenic beauty of the Hocking Hills.
 Fairfield County is only a one-day drive for 60% of the United States population and 50% of the Canadian population.